slainless/audio-biometric-nodes/README.md

 ### Audio Processing

 For audio processing:
-- Speechbrain model `speechbrain/spkrec-ecapa-voxceleb` to embed the audio
+- ~~Speechbrain model `speechbrain/spkrec-ecapa-voxceleb` to embed the audio~~
+- [Speaker-wavLM](https://huggingface.co/Orange/Speaker-wavLM-id) is used as the embedder, which yield better result compared to Speechbrain's.
-- OpenAI's Whisper model `base` to process transcription
+- OpenAI's Whisper to process transcription.

 For now, the command matching process is pretty simple and naive, simply using diffing logic.
 Though, it can be evolved into a more sophisticated version, by doing a single pass to LLM using [dspy](https://dspy.ai/),